-2. Place the unit on firm ground that is relatively flat, then block the wheels to keep it from moving (A).
-This will make it easier to level the unit.

-- 3. Pull the locking pin on the tongue jack and rotate the jack 90°.
-Replace the locking pin (B).
+- 2. Place the unit on firm ground that is relatively flat, then block the wheels to keep it from moving (A).
+This will make it easier to level the unit. - 3.
+Pull the locking pin on the tongue jack and rotate it 90° until the spring loaded pin snaps back in to place (B).
 Turn the jack handle clockwise to raise the trailer tongue off of the towing vehicle. - 4.
 Connect a good earthen ground to the grounding stud on the frame of the trailer near the trailer tongue (C).